What are cookies?

 A cookie is a text file, not a program file.
 This means that the cookie can not do anything on your computer itself.
 It can not collect information, spread viruses or otherwise harm.
 The contents of cookies are read and written by the websites you visit as a user.

 When using the website, a session cookie is set, which is required for the site to function optimally.
 This cookie does not collect any personal information about you and will be deleted when you close your browser.

-If you do not want cookies to be installed on your computer, you must turn off cookies in your browser.
-You should be aware that in that case, there may be elements on the site that do not work.
+If you do not want any cookies to be installed on your computer, you can turn off cookies completely in your browser settings.
+You should be aware that in that case, this site or other sites may contain elements that will not work without cookies.